-This is classed as an own withdrawal from the business, and must be submitted for tax purposes.
+This is classified as an own withdrawal from the business, and must be submitted for tax purposes.

 The withdrawal must be entered into the books and verified with regard to the assets and debts affected and their value.
-The withdrawals must be entered in the accounts no later than the end of the month after the business is terminated.
+Entry in the accounts of the withdrawals must be carried out no later than at the end of the month after the business is terminated.

 A sole trader registered with the Companies Registration Office must be deregistered.

 This can be done via the online services provided by the Swedish Companies Registration Office on verksamt.se.